theQRL/test-zond/staking.md

 Follow these steps to begin staking on Zond testnet.

-**General Flow**

-1. Download and build the staking-deposit-cli and validator client
-2. Generate new dilithium address and grab the seed. (also generates the files needed for step 4/5)
-2. Import that seed into the zond accounts and record the public address.
-Write seed to file (without the `0x`).
-3. Fund that address with minimum 40000 +gas for a single validator
-4. transmit the Staking Deposit Transaction data
-5. Start the validator client to begin staking

 ## Download and build the required staking tools

-Download the validator client binary release for your distro in the [qrysm repository](https://github.com/theQRL/qrysm/releases/latest)

-**OR**
-Clone the [qrysm repository](https://github.com/theQRL/qrysm) locally and build the validator client.
+Clone the [qrysm repository](https://github.com/theQRL/qrysm.git) locally and build the validator client and staking-deposit-cli.
 Ensure Golang v1.20 is available.

 #### Windows